Maryland governor criticizes Trump on virus response

 Hogan wrote he was able to “feel the friction” with the president on calls Trump participated in with the nation’s governors due to earlier criticism.

 “I did not go out of my way to criticize the president,” Hogan said Thursday.
 “But unlike a lot of Republicans, I’m not the guy that’s just going to sit down and shut up and not stand up and say something if I think something’s going wrong.”
-Hogan said he is considering a run for the presidency in 2024.
+Hogan said he will consider a run for the presidency in 2024.

 Hogan ran into friction with Trump in April, when the governor announced he had obtained 500,000 virus test kits from South Korea.
 At the time, Trump said Hogan didn’t need to go to South Korea for tests.